 Award-winning journalist Michelle Valles is a general assignment reporter weekdays for NBC4’s Today in LA and the NBC4 News at 11 a.m.
-She also reports for and co-anchors the weekend edition of Today in LA from 7:00 to 8:00 a.m.
+She also reports for and anchors the weekend edition of Today in LA from 7:00 to 8:00 a.m.
 She joined the station in 2012.

-Valles covers breaking news daily and interviews authors, filmmakers, dignitaries, and other local experts to cover issues with more depth and clarity.
+Valles covers breaking news daily and interviews authors, filmmakers, dignitaries, and local experts to cover issues with more depth and clarity.
 She points to her coverage of Rodney King’s death as one of her most memorable assignments at NBC4.
 She anchored the station’s first breaking news report on that story, and continued reporting from the field until well into the evening the day the story broke.

 Other career highlights include covering a two-part investigation on Americans being unfairly detained in a Federal Mexican prison; the notorious Juarez murders; Mexican orphanage conditions; U.S. Mexico border protests, hurricanes Katrina and Rita, Lady Bird Johnson’s death and 9/11.
 She also was intrigued by her candid and exclusive interview with Willie Nelson regarding his marijuana use and his efforts to decriminalize the drug in the U.S.